gunduzl/LinuxCommands/README.md

 and this Bob into admin

-usermod -a -G admin Bob
+//usermod -a -G admin Bob